CitizenScienceCenter/backend/README.md

-# CCCS Connexions App
+# CCCS Backend

 Flask based OpenAPI (2) supported backend with a Postgres backend.

 Current implementation holds a basic implementation with an API inspired by that of Pybossa.
-No auth is currently included.
+Basic auth is currently included.

 ## Running